junxit/us-congress-bills-110/metadata.md

 - 2007-12-14 — Message on Senate action sent to the House.
 - 2007-12-17 — Received in the House.
 - 2007-12-17 — Referred to the House Committee on Veterans' Affairs.
+- 2007-12-19 — Cleared for White House.
+- 2007-12-19 — Considered under suspension of the rules. (consideration: CR H16855-16857)
+- 2007-12-19 — DEBATE - The House proceeded with forty minutes of debate on S. 1396.
+- 2007-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-19 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2007-12-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H16855)
+- 2007-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H16855)